What You'll Learn

 So what does this look like in practice?
 Positive attention can take many forms, including verbal praise, hugs, kisses, high fives or rewards.
 It may look different for a three-year-old than it does for a teen, but the basic idea is the same.

-The key, explains Lindsay Gerber, PsyD, a clinical psychologist at the Child Mind Institute, is being as descriptive and specific as possible in your praise so that children know exactly what behavior they should replicate.
+The key, explains Lindsay Gerber, PsyD, a clinical psychologist, is being as descriptive and specific as possible in your praise so that children know exactly what behavior they should replicate.
 Experts sometimes call this giving “labeled praise.”

 Instead of saying “great job!” or “I love how you’re doing that,” try to spell out exactly what they are doing well.
 For example, you could say “I love how you are sharing your crayons with your sibling” or “it’s awesome that you finished your homework before asking to use your tablet.”
 No matter their age, letting kids know that you appreciate their behavior will make them feel good, and when they know exactly what they are being praised for they will be more likely to do it again in the future.